BuildFest: Acts of Construction

 September 9-13, 2026

-For the next three years, the Bethel Woods Art & Architecture Festival (BuildFest) will build upon its previous success by challenging designers and artists to collaborate on an interdisciplinary series of acts.
+For the next three years, the Bethel Woods Art & Architecture Festival (BuildFest) will build upon its previous success by challenging designers and artists to collaborate on an interdisciplinary series of “acts.”
 Each year will build on the previous one, creating an interconnected set of installations, activations, and performances.
+Each act is guided by thematic words chosen for their overlapping meanings in performance and design.

 BuildFest 2: Peace Rises